SchlossLab/severe-CDI/paper/paper.md

-CDI cases, but all of the top 5 OTUs had an increased mean relative abundance in severe cases relative to not severe cases. *Enterococcus* was the most important OTU, being significantly important for all models except for attributable severity on the full dataset.
-Enrichment of *Enterococcus* in *C. difficile* infection and severity has been well-documented in prior studies, thus its importance and increase in abundance for severe cases is not suprising (Schubert et al. 2014;
+CDI cases, but all of the top 5 OTUs had an increased mean relative abundance in severe cases relative to not severe cases. *Enterococcus* was the most important OTU, being significantly important for all models except for attributable severity on the full dataset. *Staphylococcus* was important for the pragmatic and all-cause definitions on the full datasets, but not for models trained on the intersection dataset.
-**antharam_intestinal_2013?**; **berkell_microbiota-based_2021?**;
-Lesniak et al. 2022). *Staphylococcus* was important for the pragmatic and all-cause definitions on the full datasets, but not for models trained on the intersection dataset. *Lactobacillus* was important only for the all-cause definition on the intersection dataset, and its enrichment during *C. difficile* infection has also been shown in prior studies (**antharam_intestinal_2013?**;
+*Lactobacillus* was important only for the all-cause definition on the intersection dataset.
-**berkell_microbiota-based_2021?**).
 All remaining OTUs had differences in AUROC \< 0.02 and were only significantly important in one or two of the models at most.
-For many of the top OTUs, there is wide variance in importance, perhaps due to the imbalanced nature of the severity outcomes.
+TODO summarize which OTUs enriched in severe vs not severe.
+TODO concluding sentence.

 ## Estimating clinical value